 In the above scenario, we first have to calculate the salary of Ram

 Salary (5000X12) Rs.
 60,000

 Total Salary for the purpose of computation of HRA Rs.
 64,800

 Now, the minimum of the following 3 amounts shall be exempted from tax

 a) Actual HRA Received (2000X12) Rs.
 24,000

 b) Rent Paid in excess of 10% of salary (24000-6480) Rs.
 17,520

 c) 50% of Salary Rs.
 32,400

 Therefore, Rs.
-17520 shall be the house rent allowance exempt and the balance Rs.
+17520 shall be the House Rent Allowance (HRA) that is exempted from levy of income tax and the balance Rs.
 6480 shall be included in the gross total salary.

 You may also refer to this video which explains with examples on How HRA Exemption is calculated